sktime/community-org/community_council/AGENDA.md

        * FK suggestion for expense - reimbursement via sktime open collective, max total of 2.500 GBP
        * FK will donate at least twice the amount to sktime from personal funds (irrespective of decision taken here)
        * usual procedure (decided to adopt for now): proposed in first council meeting (above), decision in second council meeting and async round until then; comes into effect when minutes of decision are confirmed in 3rd meeting, all meetings at least 1 calendar week apart
-       * please note conflict of interest - Sagar Mishra is a member of this council (as per point 4) and must recuse himself
+       * please note conflict of interest - Sagar Mishra is a member of this council and must recuse himself
    * decision procedure subject to agreement in 5

 7. admin points